Access to Funding

-Are you looking for help launching a new product or service?
 Ann Arbor SPARK can guide you through refining your idea and launching a business.
 The entrepreneurial services team has multiple programs and resources to help you get started, as well as affordable office space.
-Complete this form to get started.
+Ann Arbor SPARK can help you find the funding you need to grow your company in Michigan.

 The company lifecycle graphic is an easy way to find the type of capital that’s appropriate for your stage.
 Whether you’re a high-tech startup seeking investment from an angel or venture capital investors, or a later-stage company seeking private equity or bank financing, SPARK can help you navigate the funding ecosystem in Michigan.